rwood-97/multi_node_inference/README.md

+# Multi-node inference on HPC

-# Example scripts for running multi-node inference with vLLM on HPCs (Baskerville A100 GPUs and H100 GPUs and Isambard-AI GH200 GPUs)
+This repository contains example scripts for running multi-node inference with [vLLM](https://github.com/vllm-project/vllm) on Baskerville and Isambard-AI HPCs.

-This repository contains example scripts for running multi-node inference with vLLM on HPCs (Baskerville A100 GPUs and H100 GPUs and Isambard-AI GH200 chips with H100 GPUs).
+It also contains some simple example scripts for running single-node inference on these HPCs with the [transformers](https://github.com/huggingface/transformers) library.

 The models used are:
 - [Qwen/Qwen3-235B-A22B-Instruct-2507](https://huggingface.co/Qwen/Qwen3-235B-A22B-Instruct-2507)
 - [Qwen/Qwen3-30B-A3B-Instruct-2507](https://huggingface.co/Qwen/Qwen3-30B-A3B-Instruct-2507)
 - [nvidia/Llama-3.3-70B-Instruct-FP8](https://huggingface.co/nvidia/Llama-3.3-70B-Instruct-FP8)

-It also contains instructions and a small script for running a frontend using Open WebUI to interact with your model.

 ## Baskerville